TVersluijs/RGEE_Snowmelt/README.md

 ### *03-RGEE_TomVersluijs_MODIS_Shapefile_Pixel_ChangeInSnowmelt.R
 This script requires MODIS snowmelt maps generated using script "02-RGEE_TomVersluijs_MODIS_Shapefile_Pixel_Snowmelt.R" as input.
-It imports the pixel-level snowmelt images for all analyzed years and transforms them into an image with the change in the date of snowmelt over the years for each pixel (i.e. slope of linear regression) and another image with the average date of snowmelt over the years for each pixel (i.e. intercept of linear regression).
+It imports the pixel-level maps for all analyzed years and transforms them into an image with the change in the date of snowmelt over the years for each pixel (i.e. slope of linear regression) and another image with the average date of snowmelt over the years for each pixel (i.e. intercept of linear regression).

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />